dvilaverde/secure-agent-monitor/README.md

 ![Service Connector Dispatch Service Configuration](screenshots/ds1.png)

 The two dispatch services that can optionally be added are `avBusinessConnectionRESTService` and `avHostEnvironmentRuntimeAccess`.
 If you are not sure what values to enter for 'Max Concurrent', 'Max In-Memory', 'Max Queued', and 'Timeout' then use the same values that are currently configured for the 'SystemDefault' dispatch service.

+## Step 6 - Login

+Visit http://localhost:3000 to get to Grafana to view the dashboards.
+The default username and password is admin/admin.

 ### Example Configuration